 Candied Orange Peel is delicious orange peels that are coated with sugar and can be used for desserts and drinks.
 It’s a great DIY recipe that is simple to make.
 Here is how to make it.

-You can also try my Candied Ginger recipe if you love this one.
+You can also try my Ginger Candy recipe, if you love this one.

-The peel of the orange is cut into fine strips and then cooked along with sugar and water to make candied orange peels.
+The peel of the orange is cut into fine strips and then cooked along with sugar and water to make candied oranges.